Menu

 The only restriction: you must be physically residing and working in Hong Kong.
 Purely remote arrangements from outside Hong Kong are not compatible with TTPS status.

-TTPS vs Other Visa Options for Entrepreneurs
+TTPS vs Other Hong Kong Visa Options

 For entrepreneurs who do not qualify under TTPS (neither HK$2.5M assessable income nor a degree from an eligible university), the Investment as Entrepreneur scheme is the main alternative.
 It requires a detailed business plan, capital investment, and assessment by the Immigration Department, but has no income or university requirements.
 Learn more at /hong-kong/visa-work-permit.